codeigniter4/CodeIgniter4/user_guide_src/source/database/transactions.rst

 .. literalinclude:: transactions/003.php

-.. note:: Since v4.3.0, ``DBDebug`` is true by default.
-In previous versions,
+.. note:: Since v4.3.0, ``DBDebug`` is true by default in all environments.
+    When ``DBDebug`` is true, if an query error occurs, all the queries will be rolled backed, and an exception will be thrown.
-    it was false in production environment, and different database drivers might throw different exception classes or did not throw exceptions.
+    In previous versions, ``DBDebug`` was false in production environment, and different database drivers might throw different exception classes or did not throw exceptions.

 Disabling Transactions
 ======================